IndraChatterjee/AnomalyDetection_TimeSeries_fMRI_Schizophrenia/README.md

 ### Department of computer science, University of Delhi, Delhi-110007,
 ### E-mail: indranath.cs.du@gmail.com

-#### IndraChatterjee/AnomalyDetection_TimeSeries_fMRI_Schizophrenia is licensed under the Creative Commons Attribution 4.0 International
+#### IndraChatterjee/AnomalyDetection_TimeSeries_fMRI_Schizophrenia is licensed under the Creative Commons Zero v1.0 Universal.

 Run the code in the following order: